datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The data store as a Git-annex RIA remote
 """"""""""""""""""""""""""""""""""""""""

-The distributed data store exists thanks to Git-annex: Any large file content in datasets is stored as a *value* in Git-annex's object tree.
+The remote data store exists thanks to Git-annex: Any large file content in datasets is stored as a *value* in Git-annex's object tree.
 A *key* generated from its contents is checked into Git and used to reference the location of the value in the object tree [#f1]_.
 The object tree (or *keystore*)